-Building Relaying Server with Sequence
+Building a Relaying Server

 With Sequence, you can create a smart contract wallet your server can use to dispatch transactions for your users without you having to be worried about transaction speed, throughput and re-orgs.